 The best approach is to choose a film that is captioned.
 It is better to plan ahead that someone who is deaf, hard of hearing, or may have a learning disability may be in your class and need captioned films.
 The college has also used services like rev.com to caption video.
+There are also several widely-available tools that enable you to caption short, previously recorded video.
 Please consult with ADR staff if you need help.

 Understanding and communicating the accommodation request process is vital to providing appropriate auxiliary aids and services to students with disabilities.
 ADR is the place where students should bring their documentation of disability, submit requests for accommodations, have those discussed and reviewed, and have a determination of what is a reasonable accommodation.
 ADR, at the student's request, would then notify faculty.
 In the cases where the accommodations and classroom environment are not clear, ADR staff will consult with faculty to discuss the essential elements of the course and explore what accommodations are possible.
 The essential content and elements of the course are not required to be changed.

 So that students know this process, ADR recommends that all faculty include a statement in their syllabus such as the one that follows: